ngutech21/polar-mempool/README.md

 - setup a local testnet with at least one bitcoin-node

 Note
 If you have more than one local testnets, you can specify the network by changing it in the docker-compose.yml file.
-By default the first network 1_default ist used.
+By default the first polar-network-1_default ist used.

 ## Usage